 Ana looked unimpressed.
 "Doesn't Feline Thief C Major always return the things he steals?"

 "I don't think he always does.
-When the C went missing off the Roulade Oil building a while ago, it never got returned.
+When the C went missing off the Roulade Oil corporate building a while ago, it never got returned.
 I heard they gave up looking and replaced it last month."

 "There wasn't any proof that was one of his thefts," Ana reasoned.
 "He didn't leave one of those cards at the site of the crime like he always does."

 "The card probably blew away or something.
 If it was one of his thefts, I can see why he wouldn't return it.
-I imagine the C was pretty big, and it was high up, too.
+I imagine the C in 'corporation' was pretty big, and it was high up, too.
 What I have to wonder is, how'd he even steal it in the first place?"

 "Yeah.
 I wonder what he's trying to achieve with all these thefts, and returning the things he steals.
 I imagine he must have a good reason."

 "I think so, too," Jasmine replied.
 "But that only makes me wonder what that reason is.
 Anyways, I'm going to head out now.
 See you tomorrow."

 Ana sighed.
 Her brown eyes brimmed with concern.
 "Have fun.
 I hope you come back safely."